ScriptedAlchemy/webpack-external-import/README.md

 ## Working with Webpack Externals

-Its important to follow the instructions below if you are planning to use Webpack externals.
+It's important to follow the instructions below if you are planning to use Webpack externals.
 This plugin must be installed on all builds - it is intended that the build creating providing external is built by this plugin.
 Externals work best in scenarios where the "host" app should supplying dependencies to an interleaved one.